vladholubiev/serverless-libreoffice/README.md

     └── s3.js
 ```

 Compiled and ready to use archive can be downloaded under [Releases section](https://github.com/vladgolubev/serverless-libreoffice/releases).
-Also check out [NPM package with bundled LibreOffice for Lambda (85 MB)](https://github.com/shelfio/aws-lambda-libreoffice)
+Also check out [NPM package with bundled LibreOffice for Lambda (85 MB)](https://github.com/shelfio/aws-lambda-libreoffice).

+✨ Check out a new [Lambda Layer with LibreOffice](https://github.com/shelfio/libreoffice-lambda-layer)!

 # How to compile by yourself